School Visits

 Plan your Visit

-We offer authentic experiences in our replica WW1 trench system for both primary and secondary schools that will give your students a real understanding of daily trench life for the British Tommy.
+Delivered by our experienced guides, we offer authentic experiences in our replica WW1 trench system for both primary and secondary schools that will give your students a real understanding of trench life for the British Tommy.

 We can tailor your visit according to your school's needs, allowing teachers to choose 3-4 detailed 45 min presentations as described in the sections below.
 Extended visits are possible for larger groups or for schools wanting a more